First-Year Composition Overview

-At Mason, students taking their first-year composition course have the opportunity to find a class that fits their needs and interests.
-The program offers three types of first-year writing courses.
+At Mason, students taking their first-year composition course have the opportunity to find a class that fits their needs and interests:

 - ENGH 101 introduces students to the recursive, iterative nature of writing by developing reading, writing, and research strategies for a range of audiences, genres, and purposes.

 The courses are offered in a variety of learning modalities, including face-to-face, hybrid, hybrid online, and both synchronous and asynchronous online.
 For a description of course modalities and to see how each type of modality appears on PatriotWeb, please visit our course modalities page.